-This week, the EOSCU Team had the honor of presenting at the Centers for Disease Control and Prevention (CDC) campus outside of Atlanta, GA.
-During our meeting with the Division of Healthcare Quality Promotion, we were able to share information about our product as well as data from our recent clinical study.
+A couple years back, the EOSCU Team had the honor of presenting at the Centers for Disease Control and Prevention (CDC) campus outside of Atlanta, GA.
+During the meeting with the Division of Healthcare Quality Promotion, we were able to share information about our product as well as data from our first clinical study.
 This meeting was anything but one-sided, however - the experts at the CDC were able to identify directions and partnerships we should explore in the future.
 This visit prompted us to present this post about the CDC, and what it does for our nation and the world on a daily basis.

-Less than 100 years ago today, American women were given the right to vote.
-For less than half of that time, August 26th has been recognized as Women’s Equality Day, a day to celebrate the struggles and successes of this movement to allow women to have a say in elections, and a voice in society as a whole.
-This struggle for a say and a voice continues, and while there has been tremendous progress, this struggle is quite visible in the world of science.
+Since the 1980's March has been recognized as Women’s History Month, a time to celebrate the struggles and successes.
+While there has been tremendous progress, struggles are quite visible in the world of science.
 Today’s post will celebrate the achievements of female scientists, while also discussing the two major obstacles women in science face, even today.